 Honey bees can be affected by a range of pests and diseases.
-It is important you carry out regular hive inspections to assess the health of the hive.
+It is mandatory to carry out regular hive inspections to assess the health of the hive.
 If you detect a pest or disease in any of your hives, you must carry out the appropriate steps to eradicate it, which may include notification to PIRSA.

 Below are several links to assist you in identifying and managing American Foulbrood (AFB).